- ABMS Certification:

-- Islet Cell Transplant, Pancreas Transplant, Kidney Transplant, Kidney Transplant - child, Pediatric Transplant
+- Islet Cell Transplant, Pancreas Transplant, Kidney Transplant, Kidney Transplant- Pediatric, Pediatric Transplant, Dual Kidney Transplant

 Kenneth L. Brayman, MD, PhD, FACS, is the director of UVA's kidney, pancreas and islet transplant programs and the director of the Center for Cellular Therapy and Biologic Therapeutics.
 He's also the Nabi Professor of Transplantation.

 Dr. Brayman received his medical and doctorate degrees from the University of Pennsylvania School of Medicine.
 He completed his internship and residency in general surgery at the Hospital of the University of Pennsylvania and fellowships in transplantation surgery and surgical endoscopy at the University of Minnesota Hospital.

 He is board certified by the American Board of Surgery and the National Board of Medical Examiners.
 He serves on numerous committees and is a member of professional and scientific societies including American Association of Kidney Patients, American Pancreatic Association and American Society of Transplant Physicians.
 Dr. Brayman is also a founding member of the International Pancreas and Islet Transplant Association.
 He is widely published in scientific and professional journals on topics related to his research and clinical experience.